JuliaReach/SetPropagation-FEM-Examples/README.md

 ## How to run this package

 This package requires [Julia](http://julialang.org/).
-Run the script `runall.jl` to execute all benchmarks:
+Once installed, run the script `runall.jl` to execute all benchmarks:

 ```julia
 $ julia runall.jl